Back to Blog

 We recently came across this blog post from Bishop Fox about how they were able to hack a Traeger Grill.
 As we often create IoT designs using the same chip, Espressif’s ESP32, this post immediately caught our attention.

 In the post, they explain how they were able to hack into the grill and control it based on flaws in the security of the product.
 Unfortunately, mistakes like these are prominent in commercial IoT products.
-However, there are a few best practices we always follow when designing new products - from the GRID485 to custom soutions - that can create a more secure product.
+However, there are a few best practices we always follow when designing new products - from the GRID485 to custom solutions - that can create a more secure product.

 As we read through the breakdown, one thing immediately stood out to us: the flash memory and NVS were left unencrypted.
 This allowed the hacker to easily extract the cloud certificates stored on the device and dump the firmware, thus gaining access to the device.